Balliol College, Oxford: Masters

 Balliol College is run by the master and fellows of the college.
 The master of the college must be "the person who is, in their [the Fellows] judgement, most fit for the government of the College as a place of religion, learning, and education".
-The current master is Dame Helen Ghosh, former Director-General of the National Trust and Home Office Permanent Secretary, and an alumna of St Hugh's and Hertford colleges.
+The current master is Professor Seamus Perry.

 Although the rules in no way suggest there is a preference for an alumnus or fellow of the college to be chosen, there have been few who were not.
 Only one in the twentieth century had no previous connection.
 A former student of the college, Baruch Blumberg, was the first American master and the first Nobel Laureate, receiving his prize in medicine for the identification of the hepatitis B virus.
 The former Master of Balliol, Sir Drummond Bone, was a post-graduate student (Snell Exhibitioner from Glasgow University) and a scholar of the Romantic poet Lord Byron, and held the post from October 2011 to April 2018.